-Time is Valuable, Use It Wisely
+Time Is Valuable, Use It Wisely

 When searching for “the dress,” the bride has to make certain there’s enough time to get a custom-made gown (unless you are going the pre-owned route).
 Usually, custom dresses take up to six weeks to design and make.
 In many cases, the bride ends up ordering the wedding dress and bridesmaids’ dresses at the same time, so they can all be ready in time for the ceremony.
 Waiting until the last minute to order a custom wedding dress is not a good idea.

 Ordering the dress should be at the top of the list of things to do before the wedding.
-Most engagements usually last up to twelve months, which is when planning for the ceremony takes place.
+Most engagements usually last up to 12 months, which is when planning for the ceremony takes place.
 Custom dresses should be ordered up to a year before the wedding.
-It is very tempting to start dress shopping right away after a proposal, but the quicker you shop and buy a dress the less chances you’ll have to explore all the other options.
+It is tempting to start dress shopping right away after a proposal, but the quicker you shop and buy a dress the less chances you’ll have to explore all the other options.
 Purchasing a dress too early can mean you find a gown that you later decide you don’t like as you get closer to the wedding day.

-Shopping for a wedding dress takes time—the process cannot be rushed.
+Shopping for a wedding dress takes time; the process cannot be rushed.
 The bride must be able to explore the options and be free to consider different types of dresses.
 One thing you need to remember when shopping for a wedding gown: do not try on dresses you cannot afford.
 Even though there is a lot of excitement during dress shopping process, take your time and stick to your budget.
 Many brides tend to have a problem staying on a budget.
-They become so overwhelmed and excited with the different dresses and other details, they forget how much they can actually spend.
+They become so overwhelmed and excited with the different dresses and other details that they forget how much they can actually spend.